f217407642/studious-giggle/README.md

+# studious-giggle
+I am working on my R scripting skills ~
+Included in this repository is my R code for a group project I worked on in a bioinformatics class.
+It is broken down into 3 parts.
+I share it with you all so you may offer suggestions for making my code more efficient.
+Be constructive, please and thank you !

 # PART 1

-I am working on my R scripting skills!
-Below is the code I used to accomplish:
+Aim: Clean up a patient sample annotation csv file by:
 1. Reading in a csv file
 2. Removing characters within each field (column) that precede and include a semicolon
 3. Creating a new file that includes the revised data frame
 4. Removing rows within the data frame with NA's in specified columns

-If you guys have suggestions for making my code more efficient, please make them!

 # load the package